pingcap/docs-tidb-operator/en/restore-from-blob-using-job.md

 ## Deploy the TiDB Lightning job

-This section describes how to configure, deploy, and monitor the TiDB Lightning Job.
+This section describes how to configure, deploy, and monitor the TiDB Lightning job.

 ### Configure the TiDB Lightning job

-Below is a sample configuration file (`lightning_job.yaml`) for the TiDB Lightning Job.
+The following is a sample configuration file (`lightning_job.yaml`) for the TiDB Lightning job.
 Replace the variables as needed:

 - `${name}`: Job name
 - `${namespace}`: Kubernetes namespace